Canadian

 Thin, cracked, weakened, compromised skin can also make a diabetic susceptible to fungal infections of the skin.
 This is known as tinea pedis, or more colloquially as athlete's foot.
 The fungus is often dry, white, and peeling.

-Certain fungal infection (particularly Trichophyton rubrum) may make the skin red and itchy.
+Certain fungal infection (particularly Trichophyton rubrum) may make the skin red (rubrum means red in Latin) and itchy.

 With time, fungus may spread from the skin to the nails, making the nails, thick, discolored and misshapen.
 And the nails can harbour the fungus, making reinfection of the skin a frequent, recurrent event.